How to Care For a Rubber Tree or Ficus Elastica Plant

 Where to Buy Ficus Elastica

-You can also find them in most neighborhood nurseries that carry indoor ornamentals.
+You can also find this beautiful indoor plant in most neighborhood nurseries that carry indoor ornamentals.

 This is also a pretty easy plant to find online through stores like The Sill, Amazon, Etsy, and even eBay and Facebook Marketplace.